josterand/dotfiles/.github/ISSUE_TEMPLATE/improvement.md

 ---
-name: Improvement
+name: Improvement suggestion
-about: Improvement advice to help make this project even better.
-title: "[IMPROVEMENT] write the title here"
+title: ""
 labels: enhancement
 assignees: ''

 ---

 **Description:**
 Describe the improvement you'd like to see in these dotfiles.